JaykishanJ/Drug-development_D/README.md

 🛠️**Taylor-Butina clustering:**
 Also referred to as Leader clustering, Taylor-Butina clustering is an unsupervised non-hierarchical clustering method that guarantees that every cluster contains molecules which are within a distance cutoff of the central molecule.
 It provides a classification of the compounds into different groups or clusters, based on their structural similarity.
-A **threshold** of 0.8 was used and 2 clusters were obtained
+A **threshold** of 0.8 was used and 2 clusters were obtained.
 ![taylor-butina clustering](https://user-images.githubusercontent.com/88226429/130183032-553dc8b8-2929-48bc-8ec6-6f2f15695169.jpg)

 🛠️**NxN Clustering:**
  NxN clustering shows the clustering in the form of a dendrogram, where individual molecules are represented as vertical lines and merged into clusters.
 Merges are represented by horizontal lines.
 The y-axis represents the similarity of data points to each other; thus, the lower a cluster is merged, the more similar the data points are which it contains.
 Clusters in the dendogram are colored differently.
 For example, all molecules connected in red are similar enough to be grouped into the same cluster.
 Output is produced in the form of an image.
 ![download](https://user-images.githubusercontent.com/88290959/129894215-48c2fd25-65ae-44bf-9409-15925f485b0f.jpg)

 ---